MoDev9/spaces-server-new/README.md

-# spaces-server-new
+# Spaces Overview
-Organized Team Chat and Collaborative App
+Spaces is an organized team chat and collaborative software built with golang.